-The point system adopted by the faculty to assist in the evaluation of performance is intended to be an aid to the Faculty Promotion and Remuneration Committee (the 'Committee') in its deliberations and not definitive in its conclusions.
-A recommendation on an applicant's rating in the cases of (i) Teaching, (ii) Research, (iii) Academic Citizenship and (iv) Social Responsiveness will be made to the Committee by the Working Groups set up for this purpose.
+The point system adopted by the Faculty to assist in the evaluation of performance is intended to be an aid to the Faculty Promotion and Remuneration Committee (the 'Committee') in its deliberations and not definitive in its conclusions.
+A recommendation on an applicant's rating in the cases of (i) Teaching, (ii) Research, and (iii) Social Responsiveness will be made to the Committee by the Working Groups set up for this purpose.
 These groups act in an advisory capacity.
 They may also interview an applicant to gather more information.
+In the area of Management, Leadership and Administration, the applicant's Head of Department (HoD) may, where necessary, be asked to provide a recommendation.
 The Committee evaluates all these inputs, as well as referees' reports and other relevant information, in coming to a final decision.
 Voting in the Committee is by secret ballot.